nuuuwan/lk_law/data/doc/bills/2021-05-20-convention-against-torture-and-o-1d7532fa/README.summary.md

-# 📄  Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (Amendment) - GS

-Bill published on **2021-05-20**.

 - Document title: The Gazette of the Democratic Socialist Republic of Sri Lanka, Part II of May 13, 2021, issued on 20.05.2021.
 - Subject: Convention Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment (Amendment).